CSE-Assignment/banner-microservice/README.md

 8. Use the country dropdown in the navigation bar to display different banners based on location.
 9. Select `GB` as the location.
 Every odd minute a `Flash Sale Coming Soon` banner will be displayed, every even minute a `Flash Sale` banner will be displayed, for showcasing time-based selection.

-## Quick Start Guide - Testing
+## Quick Start Guide - Testing/Benchmarking

-To try out the testing capabilities of this project refer to the README in `./tests`.
+To try out the testing/benchmarking capabilities of this project refer to the README in `./tests` and `./benchmarks`.

 # Technical Documentation